iTwin/itwinjs-core/docs/learning/IpcInterface.md

       throw new IModelError(IModelStatus.BadArg, `myIpcVersion version wrong: backend(${ipcVersion}) vs. frontend(${myIpcVersion})`);
     }
 ```

+As you refine your interface, you should change your version string.

 Your application can have as many `IpcInterfaces` as you like (each must have a unique channel name), and each of your interfaces may have as many functions as you need.